Top tips for a day trip to La Graciosa

 Useful tips for your day trip from Lanzarote to La Graciosa

-Here are some important tips for your day trip to La Graciosa by the Ferryhopper Team:
+The team of Ferryhopper has listed some important tips for your day trip to La Graciosa:

 - Bear in mind that no cars or other motorized vehicles are allowed in La Graciosa.
 The only way to get around is by bicycle, on foot or on an organized jeep safari.